DreamingInBinary/Swiftjective-C/_posts/2019-02-25-A-Best-in-Class-App.md

     + You also use semantic colors in a consistent way, and don't redefine their meaning (i.e. use Link for a label color).
 - You defer from providing custom gestures towards the edge of the screen.
 If it's appropriate (such as for viewing media), you override [`preferredScreenEdgesDeferringSystemGestures`][24] as needed.
 - If you have user interface elements constrained by the keyboard's frame, you handle situations where it may be undocked, floating or split.
-- If you support `PencilKit`, include your own undo and redo buttons in a [compact environment][21].
-    + Additionally, ensure the system-wide double tap gesture doesn't modify any content if it's been customized by your app.
+- If you use a tab bar, aim for 3-5 items.
+If you need the "More" tab, you're likely going in the wrong direction.
+- Modality is used sparingly, and clearly brings them back to where they were when dismissed.
 - Navigation is clear and foolproof.
 You use either flat, hierarchical or content/UX driven navigation.
-    + You use a sidebar to flatten your information hierarchy if it makes sense.
+- You use a sidebar to flatten your information hierarchy if it makes sense.
 For example, if you app has several folders, playlists or similar collections.
-    + Using `UIPencilInteraction`, handle double tap actions.
-    + If you use a tab bar, aim for 3-5 items.
-If you need the "More" tab, you're likely going in the wrong direction.
-- Modality is used sparingly, and clearly brings them back to where they were when dismissed.
 - Your design also considers text and your app's voice or messaging as part of the design and experience, and it stays consistent.
     + You don't mix playful error messages juxtaposed with serious ones.
     + iOS technology, or any other technical term, is made for anyone to understand (i.e. you'd use 'Scan the tag' instead of 'Activate NFC reading Session' or similar.).